tommcfarlin/WordPress-Custom-Menu-Separator/README.md

 You should notice a new separator appear above the 'Settings' menu.
 This can be changed by editing Line 81 of `plugin.php`

 ## Changelog

+_1.2.0 23 April 2014_
+* Minor code refactoring
+* Changing the wall the callback is implemented for `admin_init`
+* WordPress 3.9.0 compatibility fixes

 _1.1 22 March 2013_
 * Updating the hooks to play nicely with WordPress 3.5